-Then practise in front of people
+Practise in front of people

-By accepting more gigs, you will loose some of the fear that comes with performing live.
+By accepting more gigs, you will lose some of the fear that comes with performing live.
 You may always have some nerves and jitters, but by gaining lots of experience performing in front of people, it will get easier and you will learn to overcome these and perhaps even use your nerves to enhance your music and performance.

 Connecting with your Audience.

 The performers who connect from the stage help establish relationships with their audience.
 Remember that your role is to entertain and take your listeners on a journey.

 Have confidence in what you are performing

 Enjoy the songs you play.
 If you are playing songs you are unsure about or don’t enjoy, it will make you even more nervous and the likelihood is that it will show.
 However, don’t let this mean you settle.
 Get out of that comfort zone every now and then to try different things so you can build the confidence you need to bring into your stage performance.

 Being on stage and in the audience are two quite different experiences.
 Watching yourself on video can help you clarify where you need to improve.
 Maybe that move you thought looked super awesome maybe doesn’t look quite so good after all.
 Jot down what you need to improve on or maybe where you need to try something new.

 Take time to watch people performing on stage and see what you like that they do or how they do it to use for yourself.
 It’s not copying or stealing, it’s taking advice.
 Watch people you know you aspire to perform like, and see why you enjoy watching them so much.